milankatira/complete-javascript/namastejavascipt/README.md

 # namaste-javascript

-this is all lecture not of Akshay saini

 ## ch-1 Execution Context

 - Everything in JS happens inside the execution context.
 Imagine a sealed-off container inside which JS runs.
 It is an